-Invited experts and published literature provided the information about potential impacts and mitigations measures to cultural resources, regarding PSH.
+Invited experts and published literature provided the information about potential impacts to and avoidance of, or mitigations for, cultural resources with regard to PSH.

 Important sites could potentially be disturbed or destroyed if PSH were to be sited on or near them.
-This includes indigenous settlement sites, human burial sites, and sacred sites.
-Visual views may also be impacted if siting occurred adjacent to culturally significant sites used by local Tribes for traditional cultural practices.
+This includes sites related to indigenous settlement, human burial, food gathering, natural resources, and sacred sites.
+The visual landscape may also be impacted if siting occurs adjacent to culturally significant sites used by local Tribes for traditional cultural practices.

-A first step in mitigating culturally important sites is to avoid siting PSH projects where they are located.
+A first step in mitigating impacts to culturally important sites is to avoid siting PSH projects where they are located.
 Many sites are regarded as irreplaceable, and cannot be repaired or compensated for.

-Conducting Tribal consultation and community engagement early on can help identify where culturally significant sites are located in order to avoid them.
+Conducting Tribal consultation and community engagement before extensive planning resources are expended, and before developers and regulators become attached to a particular outcome, can help identify where culturally significant sites are located in order to avoid them.

-The following are major issues, concerns, and suggestions from participants at PSH Siting Study meetings, as well as at separate meetings with Tribal partners.
+The following are major issues, concerns, and suggestions from participants at PSH Siting Study meetings, as well as those at separate meetings with Tribal partners.
 Appendix A provides complete comments.

-The harm or destruction to traditional cultural resources and how the harm cannot be mitigated, only avoided was the concern that stood out the most, among those voiced about Tribal cultural resources.
-Meeting participants expressed the cultural and ecological connection and relationship to these sites that cannot be interrupted and that they carry individual and family identities.
+The harm or destruction to traditional cultural resources and how this harm cannot be mitigated, only avoided, was the concern that stood out the most among those voiced about Tribal cultural resources.
+Meeting participants expressed the cultural and ecological connection and relationship to these sites that cannot be interrupted and that such sites carry individual and family identities.
 As one participant said, "Would you propose a development on Arlington National Cemetery?"
-As one participant said, "Would you propose a development on Arlington National Cemetery?"

 Tribes are constantly asked to compromise.
 Tribal rights and resources keep getting chipped away.
 The constant pressure for Tribes to compromise is considered a social injustice.
-If "no" is not an acceptable answer from the Tribes than it is not consultation.
+If "no" is not an acceptable answer from the Tribes then it is not consultation.

 Tribes take on disproportionate burdens of adverse effects while not benefiting environmentally or economically.
-Also, it was stated that cumulative impacts from many projects add up - they affect the shrubsteppe area, and impact access to sacred areas..
+Also, it was stated that cumulative impacts from many projects add up - they affect the shrubsteppe area, and impact access to sacred areas.

 Cultural resources are often ignored and/or not valued when clean energy facilities are being sited.
 Tribal participants said that Tribes generally support clean energy projects, but not at the expense of cultural resources.
-Constant training of non-tribal staff on basics of Tribal sovereignty and cultural resources is exhausting to Tribes but they want to make it clear that talking to Tribes is not just 'checking the box'.
+Constant training of non-Tribal staff on basics of Tribal sovereignty and cultural resources is exhausting to Tribes, but they want to make it clear that talking to Tribes is not just 'checking the box'.
 The current siting laws work such that they reduce everything to a monetary value; tribal resources don't get considered and will be lost if a developer can save money by building right next to a transmission line.
 Past experience of Tribes has shown that industry has not honored or acknowledged that tribal rights can be exercised in or near the facilities.

 Tribes are often brought in too late to proactively identify cultural resources and suggest alternative locations or approaches.
-It was said that Traditional cultural resources such as traditional food gathering and viewsheds may be impacted because their locations are often not known to non-tribal stakeholders until a project is well on the way to development.
+It was said that traditional cultural resources such as traditional food gathering and viewsheds may be impacted because their locations are often not known to non-Tribal stakeholders until a project is well on the way to development.

 Information about cultural resources is very sensitive to Tribes and cannot be disclosed.
 Disclosure of spiritually sensitive information is of extreme concern and can violate Tribal ancestral laws and traditional teachings.

 Impact on the local community from construction is a concern.
 This includes "man camps" with workers from out of the region, which can promote apprehension given the prevalence of native women's disappearances.